Calculating the Taxable Income for a Business in China

 - Advertising – These expenses are deductible up to 15 percent of the enterprise’s sales income.

-- Entertainment – The expense in this category is limited up to 5 percent of income and is deductible by 60 percent only.
+- Entertainment – The expense in this category is limited to up to 5 percent of income and is deductible by 60 percent only.

 Evaluation of Inventory:

-Below are the three standard methods for inventory valuation and any one of these can be adopted to evaluate the inventory, which subsequently accounts in calculating the taxable income for the businesses in China.
+Below are the three standard methods for inventory valuation and any one of these can be adapted to evaluate the inventory, which subsequently accounts in calculating the taxable income for the businesses in China.